 There may already be an established event between schools in your area that you can join (possibly coordinated by a local GA branch) or you may wish to organise a new event yourself - either by inviting local schools to join with yours or by running an 'in-house' event.
 Once you have the question rounds supplied by the GA you can choose whether to include all rounds supplied by the GA or to choose a sample set according to your particular needs.

 To find out more email firstname.lastname@example.org.

 Flyer download: Ways to get your WorldWise team in shape

-WorldWise Week (WWW), previously known as Geography Awareness Week, comprises a range of suggestions and ideas for activities that students can undertake from Early Years right through to KS5.
-The activities are linked to the current year's WWW theme and are available in electronic format that can be downloaded for free.
+WorldWise Week (WWW) comprises a range of suggestions and ideas for activities that students can undertake from Early Years right through to KS5.
+The activities are linked to the current year's Presidential theme and are available in electronic format that can be downloaded for free.